chryzsh/DarthSidious/README.md

 A book-in-progress about hacking Microsoft technology, and specifically Active Directory.

 **The goal is simple** - to share my modest knowledge about hacking Windows systems.
 This is commonly refered to as red team exercises.
-This book however, is also very concerned with the blue team; the defender.
-That is, helping those who are working as defenders, analysts and security experts to .
-Having knowledge about both is what separates the average infosec people from the really good ones.
+This book however, is also very concerned with the blue team; the defenders.
+That is, helping those who are working as defenders, analysts and security experts to build secure Active Directory environments and monitor them for malicious activity.

 **There are three major parts in this book**
 1. Building a lab